data-forge/data-forge-js/README.md

 	var arrayOfColumns = dataFrame.getColumns();

+Get a series from a column:

+	var series = column.getSeries();

+Get the series for a column by name:

+	var series = dataFrame.getSeries('some-series');

+Get the series for a column by index:

+	var series = dataFrame.getSeries(5);

+Create a new data frame from a sub-set of columns:

+	var columnSubset = df.getColumnsSubset(["Some-Column", "Some-Other-Column"]);

+## Enumerating a series

-Use an iterator to lazily iterate an individual column:
+Use an iterator to lazily iterate a series:

-	var iterator = someColumn.getIterator();
+	var iterator = someSeries.getIterator();
 	while (iterator.moveNext()) {
 		var row = iterator.getCurrent();
 		// do something with the row.
 	}

-Slice out an array of values for an individual column.
+Extract out an array of values from a series.
 Note that this could be an expensive operation.
-Lazy evaluation of the entire data frame will be forced to complete.
+Lazy evaluation of the entire data frame may be forced to complete.

-	var arrayOfValues = someColumn.toValues();
+	var arrayOfValues = someSeries.toValues();

-Create a new data frame from a sub-set of columns:
+## Enumerating an index

+Getting the index from a data frame:

-	var columnSubset = df.getColumnsSubset(["Some-Column", "Some-Other-Column"]);
+	var index = dataFrame.getIndex();

-## Enumerating the index
+Getting the index from a series:

+	var index = someSeries.getIndex();

 The index can also be lazily iterated: